During the six weeks I lived in the Bhagsu village of Dharamshala, trekking in Dharamshala was one of my favorite activities.

 If you are going to Himachal for a longer time, you can visit Parvati valley, Spiti, Leh and Ladakh, Manali and villages around Manali, Zanskar valley, and many more places.

-As I stayed in Himachal for about four months, I spent considerable time in most of the above places.
-Find my travel guides to the places I visited linked here.
+As I stayed in Himachal for about four months, I spent considerable time in most of the above destinations.
+Find the relevant travel guides below,

 My Parvati valley travel guide based on my experience of traveling in Parvati for about three weeks would give you every detail you need to travel in Parvati.